 I previously wrote about 11 things you should do after you finish your painting, so I thought it only makes sense to also write about what you should do before you start.

 I am a firm believer that some of the most important work happens before you even pick up your brush.
 Below are some of the things I usually do before I start a painting which you might want to adopt for yourself.
+In this post, I cover:

-Decide What To Paint
+Decide What to Paint

 I put a considerable amount of effort into deciding what to actually paint.
 I am always actively looking for new painting inspiration and I try to carry a camera on me as often as possible for when inspiration strikes.